chocmake/Backup-to-Zip/README.md

 - Settings:
   - Choose to add the time to the filename timestamps (default) or just the date with an increasing counter.
+  - Option to additionally preserve the date created and date accessed timestamps for the zip (normally only date modified timestamps are copied).
+  > Since older versions of 7-Zip lack support for the above feature only enable if you have the 7-Zip v21+ installed.
   - 12/24 hour time (depending on the former setting).
   - Whether to wrap square brackets around the shortcut's filename to raise it above other files when sorted by name.
   - Color scheme.
 Auto/dark/light.
 Auto (default) will detect the system's theme on W10+: